FrankWorldview/os/linux/Mac.md

 # Installing Ubuntu on Mac

-Two solutions might work for Mac + Ubuntu.
+The three solutions might work for Mac + Ubuntu.

+Solution 1: Please see the [article](https://hackmd.io/@cpt/MacBook_VBox_Ubuntu_for_ARM).

-Solution 1: Download the [Ubuntu VirtualBox image](https://www.linuxvmimages.com/images/ubuntu-2404/) and then import it into your VirtualBox.
+Solution 2: Download the [Ubuntu VirtualBox image](https://www.linuxvmimages.com/images/ubuntu-2404/) and then import it into your VirtualBox.

-Solution 2: Please see the [article](https://hackmd.io/@wyping/SJ6LpLr-a)
+Solution 3: Please see the [article](https://hackmd.io/@wyping/SJ6LpLr-a)